sheensayru/sheensayru/README.md

 - 👀 I’m interested in coding
 - 🌱 I’m currently learning nodejs
 - 💞️ I’m looking to collaborate on www
-- 📫 How to reach me: www@sheensay.ru
+- 📫 How to reach me: github@sheensay.ru

 <!---
 sheensayru/sheensayru is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.